kumaravelrajan/Basic-Economics-Sowell-Questions/PART-I-PRICES-AND-MARKETS.md

 Without rent control laws in the long run assuming increasing demand, prices go up.
 Since, increased prices lead to increased supply building new houses becomes profitable.
 This was not the case under rent control laws as the artificially lowered prices decreased supply of new housing as well.

 ### 5) Which of the following are—or are not—affected by price controls that limit how high the product’s price can go: (a) the quantity supplied, (b) the quantity demanded, (c) the quality of the product, (d) a black market for the product, (e) hoarding of the product, (f) the supply of auxiliary services that usually go with the product, or (g) efficiency in the allocation of resources?
-Explain in each case. (a: pages 41–44; b: pages 39–41; c: pages 49–50, 51–53; d: pages 50–51, 53; e: pages 48–49; f: page 42; g: pages 52–53, 64–65)
+Explain in each case.

 - **a) Do price ceilings affect quantity supplied?**